dragonwasrobot/json-schema-to-elm/README.md

-# json-schema-to-elm
+# JSON schema to Elm

-Generates Elm types and JSON decoders from JSON schema specifications
+Generates Elm types and JSON decoders from JSON schema specifications.